joaopedrocosta2004/Python_App/Readme.md

-Here i will create at first a User Registration app, but then i want do evaluate this APP
+Here i will a Registration App using tkinter, sqlite and pandas.